 According to a Nielsen study, 66% of survey respondents indicated that they trust consumer opinions that are posted online.
 Additionally, 68% of buyers of a product, read reviews when determining which product to buy.
 (Capterra).

 This trust and use of online reviews can also be used when approaching internal communication.
 Viewing workers as internal customers helps to build a network of mutual trust within the company.

 When employees are included in the overall firm communication policy, they feel as though they have a stake in the firm.
-When these employees then provide information to outsiders, their impressions will appear more authentic than if the information was shared in the form of company-wide issued press release.
+When these employees then provide information to outsiders, their impressions will appear more authentic than if the information was shared in the form of a company-wide issued press release.

 A good example of this concept in action is the employee-guided Inside Unbounce Blog.
-The platform provides company-related information that is fresh, relevant and credible.
+The platform provides company-related information that is fresh, relevant, and credible.

 Another advantage of employee-to-employee communication is that not only are current employees connected to the company, but potential employees are also able to view the content and use it to make decisions about the firm.

 Everyone is familiar with the saying, “A picture is worth a thousand words”.